astro-informatics/sleplet/README.md

 To recreate the figures from the below papers, one may use the CLI or the API.
-For those which don't use the `mesh` or `sphere` CLIs, the relevant API code isn't provided as it is contained within the source code.
+For those which don't use the `mesh` or `sphere` CLIs, the relevant API code isn't provided as it is contained within the [examples folder](./examples).

 ### Sifting Convolution on the Sphere